Facebook Skip to main content

 Board Fellows Program

 The Board Fellows Program places Foster MBA and Evans MPA students as non-voting board members of local nonprofit organizations.
-With 75+ graduate students and over 2.5 million people impacted annually, this is one of the largest Board Fellows Programs in the country and serving nonprofits throughout Washington State as well as California and New York.
+With 75+ graduate students and over 2.5 million people impacted annually, this is one of the largest Board Fellows Programs in the country and serves nonprofits throughout Washington, California, and New York.

 What to Expect